codepath/android_guides/Android-Unit-and-Integration-testing.md

 The first question many developers have is which tools to use in their applications.
 As everyone will tell you, this depends on your circumstance.
 However, I think for many apps the right combination is **using both Robolectric and Robotium**.

-### Testing Comparisons

-Emulator/instrumentation-based tests (including Robotium) are painfully slow but follow the Android API to the letter (except when they randomly fail, which is more often than you'd like).

-Robolectric works well for most common testing needs (and dramatically speeds up testing cycles) but does not work for every case and only supports unit tests.
-Robotium is great for testing the edges of the API that aren't yet simulated by Robolectric, and for testing actual phone behavior more rigorously through complete integration testing.

-The primary takeaway is **use Robolectric unit tests as much as possible** since they are the fastest testing suite.
-When tests fall outside the unit testing scope or the features of Robolectric then we need to rely on **Robotium for complete integration testing**.

 ### Android Testing Framework

 #### Introduction

 Before we move on to using those popular third-party libraries, let's take a quick look at the [official Android Testing framework](http://developer.android.com/tools/testing/testing_android.html).
 This framework is baked into the Android SDK and is built on top of standard JUnit testing extended with a instrumentation framework and Android-specific testing classes.

-Note: **You must be running at least version 1.1.0 of the Android plug-in for Gradle, since unit testing with Android Studio was only recently supported.**
+Note: **You must be running at least version 1.1.0 of the Android plug-in for Gradle, since unit testing with Android Studio was only recently supported.**  More information about unit test support can be found [here](http://tools.android.com/tech-docs/unit-testing-support).

 ```gradle
 buildscript {